wso2/docs-ei/en/streaming-integrator/docs/admin/monitoring-si-performance-via-grafana.md

 2. In the left pane, click the **Dashboards** icon, and then click **Manage** to open the **Dashboards** page.
 Here, you can click on the following dashboards:

     - **Siddhi Overall Statistics**

+        This displays the overall statistics related to your Streaming Integrator instance and the Siddhi components of the Siddhi applications that are currently deployed in it.

+        For a detailed description of the information displayed in this dashboard, see [Viewing Overall Statistics](viewing-overall-statistics.md).

     - **Siddhi Server Statistics**

+        This displays statistics related to the Siddhi server.

+        For a detailed description of the information displayed in this dashboard, see [Viewing Server Statistics](viewing-overall-statistics.md).

     - **Siddhi Stream Statistics**

+        This displays statistics related to [streams](https://siddhi.io/en/v5.1/docs/query-guide/#stream) in the Siddhi applications currently deployed in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Stream Statistics](viewing-stream-statistics.md).

     - **Siddhi Source Statistics**

+        This displays statistics related to [sources](https://siddhi.io/en/v5.1/docs/query-guide/#source) in the Siddhi applications currently deployed in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Source Statistics](viewing-source-statistics.md).

     - **Siddhi Sink Statistics**

+        This displays statistics related to [sinks](https://siddhi.io/en/v5.1/docs/query-guide/#sink) in the Siddhi applications currently deployed in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Sink Statistics](viewing-sink-statistics.md).

     - **Siddhi Query Statistics**

+        This displays statistics related to [queries](https://siddhi.io/en/v5.1/docs/query-guide/#query) in the Siddhi applications currently deployed in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Query Statistics](viewing-query-statistics.md).

     - **Siddhi Window Statistics**

+        This displays statistics related to [windows](https://siddhi.io/en/v5.1/docs/query-guide/#named-window) in the Siddhi applications currently deployed in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Window Statistics](viewing-window-statistics.md).

     - **Siddhi Trigger Statistics**

+        This displays statistics related to [triggers](https://siddhi.io/en/v5.1/docs/query-guide/#trigger) in the Siddhi applications currently deployed in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Trigger Statistics](viewing-trigger-statistics.md).

     - **Siddhi Table Statistics**

+        This displays statistics related to [tables](https://siddhi.io/en/v5.1/docs/query-guide/#table) in the Siddhi applications currently deployed in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Table Statistics](viewing-table-statistics.md).

     - **Siddhi Aggregation Statistics**

+        This displays statistics related to [aggregations](https://siddhi.io/en/v5.1/docs/query-guide/#named-aggregation) in the Siddhi applications currently deployed in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Aggregation Statistics](viewing-aggregation-statistics.md).

     - **Siddhi On Demand Query Statistics**

+        This displays statistics related to on-demand-queries in your WSO2 Streaming Integrator server

+        For a detailed description of the information displayed in this dashboard, see [Viewing Server Statistics](viewing-on-demand-query-statistics.md).